TypeScript SDK

 Large embedding workloads

 For large graph loads, prefer loadFile(...) over building one giant JSONL string in JS.
+For programmatic media-heavy loads, prefer loadRows(...).
 For large returned vectors, prefer runArrow(...) plus decodeArrow(...) over run(...).